alex-bellon/wikipedia/README.md

 - [Dear enemy effect](https://en.wikipedia.org/wiki/Dear_enemy_effect) - n ethological phenomenon in which two neighbouring territorial animals become less aggressive toward one another once territorial borders are well-established.
 - [Droste Effect](https://en.wikipedia.org/wiki/Droste_effect) - Picture recursively appearing within itsel
 - [Dutch disease](https://en.wikipedia.org/wiki/Dutch_disease) - the apparent causal relationship between the increase in the economic development of a specific sector (for example natural resources) and a decline in other sectors (like the manufacturing sector or agriculture).
+- [Eroom's law](https://en.wikipedia.org/wiki/Eroom%27s_law) - the observation that drug discovery is becoming slower and more expensive over time, despite improvements in technology (such as high-throughput screening, biotechnology, combinatorial chemistry, and computational drug design), a trend first observed in the 1980s
 - [Founder's syndrome](https://en.wikipedia.org/wiki/Founder's_syndrome) is the difficulty faced by organizations, and in particular young companies such as start-ups, where one or more founders maintain disproportionate power and influence following the effective initial establishment of the organization, leading to a wide range of problems.
 - [Half-life of knowledge](https://en.wikipedia.org/wiki/Half-life_of_knowledge) -  the amount of time that has to elapse before half of the knowledge or facts in a particular area is superseded or shown to be untrue.
 - [IKEA Effect](https://en.m.wikipedia.org/wiki/IKEA_effect) - The IKEA effect is a cognitive bias in which consumers place a disproportionately high value on products they partially created.